HugoGaquere/DevTask/README.md

 ```

 ## Development
-This project is developed in C# and follows the Model-View-ViewModel (MVVM) architectural pattern.
+This project is developed in C#, targeting .NET 8.0, and follows the Model-View-ViewModel (MVVM) architectural pattern.
-It uses the [AvaloniaUI](https://avaloniaui.net/) framework for the user interface and [ReactiveUI](https://www.reactiveui.net/)
+It uses the [AvaloniaUI](https://avaloniaui.net/) framework and [ReactiveUI](https://www.reactiveui.net/).
-for reactive programming and facilitating the MVVM pattern.

 ## Roadmap
 Here are some future improvements and features we're considering: